Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 * By analyzing the project, the last BuildReport will be automatically included in the report.
 * By selecting a BuildReport asset, Build Steps and Size information will be shown in the inspector window.

 Note that, by default BuildReport assets are not visible to the user.
-In order to automatically create a BuildReport asset, it is possible to enable the *SaveBuildReport* option in the *ProjectAuditorConfig* asset which typically is in *Assets/Editor*.
+In order to automatically create a BuildReport asset, it is possible to enable the *Save Build Reports* option in the *ProjectAuditorConfig* asset which typically is in *Assets/Editor*.

 ![save-build-reports](https://user-images.githubusercontent.com/12098182/146169756-67410b3c-5beb-4cfb-94fd-66249b5984a8.PNG)